 First Published: August 30, 2016

-My Easy and Informative Guide to LA in Three Days: Intro: I lived in LA for 4 years and absolutely loved it there!
-My love for the City of Angels and my own recent 3 day LA trip inspired me to write this guide from my actual itinerary.
-I realize how overwhelming it is when you have so much to see in a city and very little time in which to do it!
+LA in 3 Days: An Easy Intro Guide: I lived in LA for four years and absolutely adored it there.
+My love for the City of Angels along with one of my own three-day LA trips inspired me to write this guide from my actual itinerary.
+I realize how overwhelming it is when you have so much to see in a big city and very little time in which to do it!

-My Easy and Informative Guide to LA in Three Days: Day One: Complete itinerary that included Hollywood, West Hollywood, Beverly Hills, Venice Beach and Disneyland.
+LA in 3 Days: An Easy Day One Itinerary & Guide: Day One included popular attractions in Hollywood, West Hollywood, Beverly Hills, Venice Beach, and Disneyland.

-Day Two includes fun tours, good eats, great sites and relaxing down time options!
+Day Two includes fun tours, good eats, great sites, and relaxing downtime options!
 Ready?
-Me too!
+Let’s get to it!

 We did breakfast on-the-go this morning, but if you are wanting recommendations, check out Swingers Diner.
 They have two locations in LA.
-One is in Hollywood on Beverly Boulevard (the location I go to) and the other is in Santa Monica on Broadway.
+The location I visit is in West Hollywood on Beverly Boulevard and the other is in Santa Monica on Broadway.

 Tour Warner Brothers Studios

-TIPS: Parking for WB Studios is located at 3400 Warner Boulevard, Burbank, CA 91505.
-Click here for directions.
-Parking is $10 and is literally right across the street from the Studios!
-I recommend scheduling this tour in the morning because parking is more readily available and it is cooler in the morning (if you are going anytime from spring to fall).
+TIPS: Click here for parking directions.
+I recommend scheduling this tour in the morning because it’s cooler and parking is more readily available (from spring to fall).
 Arrive 15 min before your scheduled tour time.
-Dress comfortably and wear comfortable shoes.
-Drinks are permitted on the tour and there are even drink holders on the tour carts!
-If you have the time and shows are filming, try to catch a taping of one of their many shows!
-The tickets are free, but they must be gotten in ADVANCE!
-Click here for show listings and ticket availability.
+Dress comfortably including footwear.
+Drinks are permitted on the tour and there are even drink holders on the tour carts.
+If you have the time and shows are filming, try to catch a taping!
+The tickets are free, but they must be gotten in advance.
+See show listings and ticket availability.